Unity-Technologies/ml-agents/docs/Getting-Started-with-Balance-Ball.md

 For more information on SAC, see UC Berkeley's
 [blog post](https://bair.berkeley.edu/blog/2018/12/14/sac/) and
 [our page](Training-SAC.md) for more guidance on when to use SAC vs. PPO.
-To use SAC to train Balance Ball, replace all references to `trainer_config.yaml` with `sac_trainer_config.yaml` below.
+To use SAC to train Balance Ball, replace all references to `config/trainer_config.yaml` with `config/sac_trainer_config.yaml` below.

-To train the agents within the Balance Ball environment, we will be using the Python package.
+To train the agents within the Balance Ball environment, we will be using the ML-Agents Python package.
 We have provided a convenient command called `mlagents-learn` which accepts arguments used to configure both training and inference phases.

 We can use `run_id` to identify the experiment and create a folder where the